SusannaP2018/SusannaP2018.github.io/achievements.markdown

 ## Education

-Bachelor's degree in Computer Science with specialization in software sevelopment and operations at Linnaeus University
+Degree of Bachelor of Science with specialization in software development and operations.
+Main field of Study: Computer Science.
+Linnaeus University 2022.